 Power output: 3,000kW

 Currently the most powerful locomotive in New Zealand and the only electric locomotive in operation.
-The class was introduced for the NIMT electrification in 1988, and still run without major rebuilds today.
+The class was introduced for the North Island Main Trunk electrification in 1988, and many still run today.
+Some of the class are undergoing refurbishment and upgrading.

 Number range: 4103-4610, 5010-5396 (FP, FT)